Housing: Rulinvoe

-Housing Phase 3: Spyan Brae – Originally intended to be phase 2 of our housing plan, our Spyan Brae site was purchased with help from the Scottish Land Fund.
+Housing Phase 3: Spion Brae – Originally intended to be phase 2 of our housing plan, our Spion Brae site was purchased with help from the Scottish Land Fund.
 As we are open to adapting as new opportunities arise and this was always going to be a longer term (5 year) project, it made sense to push it back to phase 3.
 Phase 3 is for 2 semi-detached 3-bedroom family homes and 2 semi-detached 2-bedroom homes for young people.
-With the Spyan Brae site, we hope to also include 3 serviced plots to help young folk in Shapinsay to get into the property ladder.
+With the Spion Brae site, we hope to also include 3 serviced plots to help young folk in Shapinsay to get into the property ladder.
 This is a big site with big plans, so watch out for more information on other parts of the website and in the Shapinsay Sound.

 HOUSING PHASE 1: SDT’s Housing Needs Assessment Report undertaken in October 2017 demonstrated that there was a need for affordable Housing in Shapinsay.